 When people think of drug abuse, their mind tends to go to illicit drugs like cocaine or heroin instantly.
 Everyone knows how dangerous those substances can be.
 But what about the drugs sitting in our medicine cabinets?
 Many people don’t give a second thought to the powerful prescriptions millions of Americans use every day.
 The medications that doctors prescribe can also be abused and even lead to addiction.
-Adderall is one such drug.
-Abuse of it may result in the need for an Adderall addiction treatment program.
+One of these drugs is Adderall Adderall.
+Abuse of Adderall may result in the need for an Adderall addiction treatment program.

 Adderall Abuse and Addiction